Lattice corneal dystrophy type 1

 - Corneal dystrophy, lattice type 1

 - Genetics Home Reference (GHR) contains information on Lattice corneal dystrophy type 1.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Eye Institute (NEI) was established by Congress in 1968 to protect and prolong the vision of the American people.
 Click on the link to view information on this topic.